Kentico/xperience-component-samples/README.md

 This repository contains [page builder](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_mvc) components, which can be used in your projects.

-To help you get started with [MVC page builder](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_mvc) development, you can explore the  [Kentico Xperience Component Starter](https://github.com/Kentico/xperience-component-starter) repository.
+To help you get started with [Page builder](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_mvc) development, you can explore the  [Kentico Xperience Component Starter](https://github.com/Kentico/xperience-component-starter) repository.

 ## Components available in this repository
 - [Object selector form component](/Kentico.Selector.ObjectSelector)